jlstiles/gentmle/README.md

 gentmle
 =======
-This package is outdated and should not be used, use the code below for the latest version
+This package is outdated and should not be used,
+Use the code below to download a different version that is recent and good.

 --------------------------